 Here is what HubSpot has to say about customer satisfaction and churn rate: “According to SQM Group, only 3% of customers who have a problem solved during the first service interaction are likely to churn.
 Compare that to the 38% of customers who are likely to churn if the issue isn’t resolved after the first call.
 The most effective means of customer service is solving a problem quickly, and the first-call resolution rate can tell you exactly how well you are able to do so.”

-Now, when you deploy call monitoring, you should know that it will serve as a handy quality assurance tool.
+Call monitoring ensures the success of your call center and also serves as a handy quality assurance tool.
 You have heard of customer satisfaction surveys, right?
 Well, call tracking does just that — and that too, in real-time!
-Once you start listening to the call recordings of your call center, you can implement the findings to improve your service quality.
+Once you start listening to the call recordings, you can implement the findings to improve the service quality of your call center.
 You can also include the results in devising novel training programs.
 Nipping a problem at the roots before it escalates saves you a lot of resources, in terms of money and time.

 Well, in order to give you more clarity, let’s outline the multiple benefits of call monitoring, especially for call centers: